| ORDER

 twice, along the coast of Alaska from Kotzebue to Barrow to the Canadian border, 135 miles

-north out onto the Arctic Ocean and a lot of smaller treks. |
+north out onto the Arctic Ocean and a lot of smaller treks. | | Pam and Anna in the Arctic with

 satellite navigation gear